Many-body delocalization from embedded thermal inclusion: Conclusions

 \section{Conclusions}

-We present evidence that localization in small systems is not robust to thermal inclusions at much larger disorder than what is estimated from numerics using unbiased sampling.
+We present evidence that localization in small systems is not robust to thermal inclusions at much larger disorder than what is estimated from numerics using only unbiased sampling.
 The existence of a rare region begets the start of a quantum avalanche, in which the surrounding spins get entangled, growing the rare region and setting off a steady thermalization of the entire system.
-This reflects recent results from a cold-atom experiment on smaller system sizes~\cite{Leonard2023}.
-This study illustrates the importance of including rare regions in studying the stability of the MBL phase in the thermodynamic limit.
+This study illustrates the importance of including rare regions in studying the stability of the MBL phase in the thermodynamic limit, and it reflects recent results from a cold-atom experiment on smaller system sizes~\cite{Leonard2023}.
 Over the studied range of disorder, we find no qualitative change in the behavior of the system.
-In contrast, it appears that all systems behave the same as long as one account for an exponential slowdown of the thermalization with disorder.
+In contrast, it appears that all systems behave the same as long as one accounts for an exponential slowdown of the thermalization with disorder.
 As usual, this study is limited in system size and simulation times due to the high complexity of the many body problem.

 \emph{Acknowledgments.} The Flatiron Institute is a division of the Simons Foundation.
 We acknowledge support from AFOSR: Grant FA9550-21-1-0236.